johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 - Windwalker
 {class="compact"}

-The moral of the story is that generally you can't go wrong by using NTSC mode for *all* North American titles (which includes a significant part of the whole Amiga gaming catalogue).
-Without doubt, that's the preferable option; the graphics will appear undistorted, exactly as the creators intended, and the game will run at the correct speed, including music playback.
+The moral of the story is that you can rarely go wrong by using NTSC mode for *all* North American titles (which includes a significant part of the whole Amiga gaming catalogue).
+Without a doubt, that's the preferable option; the graphics will appear undistorted, exactly as the creators intended, and the game will run at the correct speed, including music playback.
 (Theoretically, the only time you can run into problems is when you use a PAL crack of an NTSC game that somehow breaks NTSC compatibility.)

+{{< note >}}

+While online game databases such as [MobyGames](https://www.mobygames.com/) and [Hall of Light](https://hol.abime.net/) are certainly very useful resources, they're not doing their part to promote aspect-ratio correctness.
+In fact, their net contribution is negative in this regard, as most of the screenshots on their websites are in the wrong aspect ratio (99.99% of them being 1:1 pixel aspect ratio raw captures from emulators, even for games where that's obviously incorrect, e.g. the vast majority of 320&times;200 DOS games).<br><br>
+To my knowledge, the maintainers of both websites have been called out about this issue repeatedly, but they don't seem to care and are generally uninterested in trying to improve the situation (to be somewhat fair to the [Hall of Light](https://hol.abime.net/), that's a website run by Europeans, and, as I explained, most people on PAL Amigas experienced NTSC games with the wrong aspect ratio back in the day).
+The same goes for 90% of gaming related blogs and YouTube videos---they get the aspect ratio more often wrong than correct.<br><br>
+So take everything you see online with a pinch of salt; we know all too well how easy it is for misinformation to spread on the Internet.
+And you know the saying about billions of flies not being wrong...

+{{< /note >}}

 ### Running games in NTSC